ChrisChiasson/SummarizeSelection/PrivacyPolicy.md

-# Summarize Selection in OpenAI ChatGPT
+# Privacy Policy for Summarize Selection in OpenAI ChatGPT

 Summarize selected text in OpenAI ChatGPT.
 This is useful to save time with articles and documentation.
 I am not affiliated with OpenAI.
 You must be logged in to ChatGPT.